 For your convenience, we offer vegetarian (meat-free), gluten-free, and dairy-free options for each meal.
 To see the options that will be served, please review the menu.

-If your student needs gluten-free, dairy-free, or other meal accommodations due to medical conditions, please email firstname.lastname@example.org.
+If your student needs gluten-free, dairy-free, or other meal accommodations due to medical conditions or disabilities, please email firstname.lastname@example.org.

 Changes an cancellations are allowed up to 2 days in advance.
 If you will be away on vacation or have a planned absence, please cancel your lunch order.

 If your child is ill and it is too late to cancel the lunch, it is very helpful if you can let the lunch staff know your child will be absent, especially if it will be for more than one or two days.
 See the contact information below.